Skip to main content

 Fees

-• The cost to participate will vary based on the location of your restaurant and the size of your outdoor dining setup.
+• The cost to participate will vary based on the location of your restaurant and the size of your outdoor dining cafe.

 • Restaurants will need to pay two separate fees: